 The result is that no two insurers charge exactly the same price for the same car and coverage.
 While prices may be similar in some cases, in others there are often hundreds of dollars between quotes.
 The open secret for the best auto insurance pricing is aggressive shopping.
 The more insurers a motorist compares, the better the chances of finding the lowest rate.

 That’s where Ratelab comes in.
-You could check three, six or even nine insurers yourself if you’re ready to submit your information three, six or nine times.
+You could check three, six, or even nine insurers yourself if you’re ready to submit your information three, six, or nine times.
 With Ratelab’s car insurance calculator, you enter your information once, yet your offer compares with over forty Ontario auto insurance providers.
-Your chances for saving money are the best they can be, while targeting coverage that’s exactly right for you.
+Your chances for saving money are the best they can be while targeting coverage that’s exactly right for you.

 Jaguar In Depth

-Jaguar Cars is a multinational British car manufacturer owned by Tata motors and headquartered in Whitley, Coventry, England.
+Jaguar Cars is a multinational British car manufacturer owned by Tata Motors and headquartered in Whitley, Coventry, England.
 In 1945, the company adopted Jaguar, replacing the name S. S. Cars.
-In 1996, Jaguar merged with the British Motor Corporation and was renamed as British Motor Holdings (BMH) which was followed by yet another merger with Leyland Motor Corporation in 1968 and was again renamed British Leyland.
+In 1996, Jaguar merged with the British Motor Corporation and was renamed British Motor Holdings (BMH) which was followed by yet another merger with Leyland Motor Corporation in 1968 and was again renamed, British Leyland.
 Most Jaguar cars today are designed at the Whitley plant in Coventry and also in Warwickshire at their Gaydon site.

-The model provides you with complete peace of mind when it comes to safety, Jaguar XF comes with a high-strength reinforce steel to ensure the safety of its occupants.
+The model provides you with complete peace of mind when it comes to safety, Jaguar XF comes with high-strength reinforce steel to ensure the safety of its occupants.
 As well as two front airbags, side curtain airbags, two airbags in the outer seat edges, Lane Departure Warning, Traction and stability control, Blind spot monitoring, child safety locks, brake assist, Autopilot, Crash Mitigation, Parallel and Perpendicular Park, anti-theft security system,